apple/swift-service-discovery/README.md

 ///
 /// The service's current list of instances will be sent to `handler` when this method is first invoked.
 Subsequently,
+/// `handler` will only receive updates when the `service`'s instances change.
+///
+/// - Parameters:
+///   - service: The service to subscribe to
+///   - onTerminate: The closure to invoke when the subscription terminates
+///   - handler: The closure to receive update
+///
-/// `handler` will only receive updates when the `service`'s instances change. mutating func subscribe(to service: Service, handler: @escaping (Result<[Instance], Error>) -> Void)
+/// -  Returns: A `SubscriptionToken` instance that can be used to cancel the subscription in the future. func subscribe(to service: Service, onTerminate: @escaping () -> Void, handler: @escaping (Result<[Instance], Error>) -> Void) -> SubscriptionToken
 ```

 `subscribe` "pushes" service instances to the `handler`.
 The backend implementation is expected to call `handler`:

 - When `subscribe` is first invoked, the caller should receive the current list of instances for the given service.
 This is essentially the `lookup` result.
 - Whenever the given service's list of instances changes.
 The backend implementation has full control over how and when its service records get updated, but it must notify `handler` when the instances list becomes different from the previous result.

-If all that a backend needs to do is perform `lookup` at fixed interval (e.g., run a DNS query), you may consider conforming to the `PollingServiceDiscovery` protocol which provides default implementation for `subscribe`.
+A new `SubscriptionToken` must be created for each `subscribe` request, and when the token's `isCanceled` is `true`, the subscription has been canceled and the backend implementation should cease calling the corresponding `handler`.

+The backend implementation must also notify via `onTerminate` when it has to terminate subscription for any reason (e.g., the service discovery instance is shutting down), so that the subscriber can submit another `subscribe` request.

+---

 Do not hesitate to get in touch, over on https://forums.swift.org/c/server.